Kellswork/gatsby-portfolio/src/data/experieces/experience-3/index.md

 endDate: 'Present'
 ---

-Collaborating in a team of two to build an internal staff dashboard in an agile environment.
+Collaborating in an agile team to build an internal staff dashboard.

-The dashboard will be used by staff to perform customer due diligence for making onboarding decisions on registered customers.
+This dashboard will be used by staff to perform customer due diligence for making onboarding decisions on registered customers.